open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 ## MetricsExporter

 The MetricsExporter has the same requirements as the SpanExporter.
-The exporter will go through the different metric instruments and print the value stored in their aggregators to stdout, for simplicity only Counter is shown here, but all aggregators will be implemented.
+The exporter will go through the different metric instruments and send the value stored in their aggregators to an ostream, for simplicity only Counter is shown here, but all aggregators will be implemented.
 Counter, Gauge, MinMaxSumCount, Sketch, Histogram and Exact Aggregators will be supported.

 Exports a batch of telemetry data.
 Protocol exporters that will implement this function are typically expected to serialize and transmit the data to the destination.